 The role of a president in a fraternity is not unlike running a division of a company, having to report to those above you and having to lead and manage those below you.

-Within each chapter of Lambda Chi Alpha, the group of officers are called the High Zeta.
+Within each chapter of Lambda Chi Alpha, the group of officers is called the High Zeta.

-As president, High Alpha, I felt my primary responsibility was to help my High Zeta team be the best they could be… truly believing that a strong leader surrounds himself or herself by even stronger supporters.
+As president, High Alpha, I felt my primary responsibility was to help my High Zeta team be the best they could be… truly believing that a strong leader surrounds himself with even stronger supporters.

-Not surprising, those skills that I felt were valuable for my fraternity team, are the same skills I seek for myself and my work teams today… creative thinking and idea generation, building positive habits, creating a strong belief window, developing leadership, team building, planning, developing problem solving skills and tools (Cause & Effect analysis, check sheets, NGT, flowcharts, Force Field Analysis), effective meeting skills, and of course, stress management.
+Not surprisingly, those skills that I felt were valuable for my fraternity team, are the same skills I seek for myself and my work teams today… creative thinking and idea generation, building positive habits, creating a strong belief window, developing leadership, team building, planning, developing problem-solving skills and tools (Cause & Effect analysis, check sheets, NGT, flowcharts, Force Field Analysis), effective meeting skills, and of course, stress management.

 High Alpha Award

 This award was created as a way for the chapter president to recognize members for outstanding excellence.